YazeedMusallam/MTA-Project/Project_Proposal.md

 ## Back story of the project:
 The ultimate goal of the ministry of health is to end the pandemic as soon as possible.
 This can be achieved by a massive vaccination effort across the city and country and having herd immunity by 70% to prevent the disease from spreading.

-NYC is a large city and getting to vaccine spots may be hard or the spots are placed in mostly vaccinated areas which contrubute to end the panadmic slower manner.
+NYC is a large city and getting to vaccine spots may be hard or the spots are placed in mostly vaccinated areas which contrubute to end the panadmic in slower manner.
-About 40% of New Yorkers use the subway on daily basis and focusing to get the people who is going to work or home is brilliant idea.
+About 40% of New Yorkers use the subway on daily basis and focusing to get the people vaccinated who is going to work or home is a brilliant idea.
 Yet, ministry of health is unsure to where the vaccine spots should placed near to specific station.

-Ministry of health seeked to SDAIA for recommandation using data science to where should spots be placed.
+Ministry of health asked SDAIA for recommandation using data science to where should spots be placed.
 SDAIA propsed a solution to the ministry of health about where should the vaccine spots should be placed near to most effective subway station.

 ## Background: